 Crossroads Care offers practical and emotional support for carers living on the Isle of Man.
 The service is about improving the lives of carers by giving them time to be themselves and have a break from caring.
 Support workers from the Care at Home Scheme take over some care responsibilities creating immediate and sustained respite, allowing the carer to have time to themselves to go out or to take a break.

 Leonard Cheshire Disability - Supported Living – Thie Quinney

 Leonard Cheshire Disability runs a purpose built supported living unit on one level with easy level access to the town of Ramsey, housing six permanently tenanted and two respite flats for adults of all ages with a range of physical disabilities.
 Which are accessed via assessment and referral by the DSC Adult Services Disability Social Work Team.
 To make a referral Tel the Adult Services Access Team on: +44 1624 686179 or for information Visit the website.

-Praxis Care provide long term accommodation for 5 residents with a profound learning disability.
-Access to this service is via assessment and referral by the Adult Services Disability Social Work Team To make a referral Tel the Adult Services Access Team on: +44 1624 686179 or visit the Praxis website.
+Praxis Care provides long term accommodation for 5 adults with learning disabilities at 2 bespoke services here on the Island.
+The also run a supported living service and a day centre that supports up to 21 service users.
+Access to these services is via assessment and referral by the Adult Services Disability Social Work Team.
+To make a referral telephone the Adult Services Access team on +44 1624 686179 or visit the Praxis website.

 RNIB Low Vision Service